BdwinE/recipe-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+## Key Features

+### Authentication

+Sign up, log in, and logout.

+### Recipes

+Create, delete and update recipes.

+### Shopping List

+Add, remove or update ingredients from shopping list.
+Can also add ingredients straight from a recipe.

+### Storage

+Save and fetch recipes from database.

 ## Development server

+The app is hosted [here](https://recipe-app-project-98dbb.web.app/auth) so you can see how the it works without running it on a development server.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.